qiime2/docs/source/tutorials/pd-mice.rst

      --i-table ./table_2k_abund.qza \
      --o-composition-table ./table2k_abund_comp.qza

 Let's use ANCOM to check whether there is a difference in the mice based on their donor and then by their genetic background.
-The test will calculate the number of ratios between pairs of ASVs are significantly different with fdr-corrected p < 0.05.
+The test will calculate the number of ratios between pairs of ASVs that are significantly different with FDR-corrected p < 0.05.

 .. command-block::